 When I work on any cell site, I make it a practice to “look around” to see what I can learn.
 I was working on a project related to installing 2G equipment.
 The power aspect had already been done.

-For some reason, I opened the door to the many breakers that distributed power to the various pieces of equipment.
-On a breaker that was recently installed for the future equipment on which I was working, I noticed something odd.
+It was not part of my contract work, but I opened the door to the many breakers that distributed power to the various pieces of equipment.
+On a breaker for the future equipment on which I would soon be working, I noticed something odd.
 The cable was a 4-0, which is a large one.
-The crimp on the connector was covered by the usual shrink tubing.
+The usual shrink tubing covered the crimp on the connector.
 I could see a minor line under the shrink tubing that was at an angle.
-There should be nothing under shrink at all, certainly nothing that would be at an angle.
+There should be nothing under shrink tubing at all, certainly nothing that would be at an angle.

-Since I had the tools to cover it up again, I decided to remove the two attachment bolts so that I could cut it open for an inspection.
+Since I had the tools to cover it up again, I decided to remove the two attachment bolts so that I could cut it open for inspection.
+This wasn’t my job, and I had no legitimate reason to look at this connector.
 I cut the shrink tubing off and found some black tape.
 No tape should be used for anything in that location.
 I unwrapped the tape to find what you see in the photo.

-I was so disgusted at this huge infraction that I cut the 4-0 cable off to take as proof of this fraud.
+I was so disgusted at this huge infraction that I cut the 4-0 cable off as proof of this fraud.
 I jumped out of the chain of command and called the head cell technician in charge of that area.
 I informed him of this fraud.
-He had a new boss, John Fye, that had recently arrived from back east and should hear of this fraud.
+He had a new boss, John Fye, that had recently arrived from the East coast and should hear of this fraud.
 He scheduled a breakfast meeting for the next day.

 A huge lawsuit was filed and the resulting settlement was $50 million.
 No, I didn’t get my whistleblower payment.